 If you’ve recently replaced your water heater or purchased your first, you might be interested in learning how to perform upkeep that will increase the life of your device.
 Here are some minor things you can do to help improve the performance and longevity of your water heater:

 - Drain the water twice per year – By draining the water you also drain the sediment that might otherwise build up and harden at the base of the tank.
-This will increase efficiency in addition to longevity.
+This will increase efficiency in and improve longevity.

-- Test the pressure-relief valve – This allows you to determine if your valve is functioning properly.
-You conduct this test by lifting up on the valve’s handle and letting it snap back into place.
+- Test the pressure-relief valve – You conduct this test by lifting up on the valve’s handle and letting it snap back into place.
 This action should send a surge of water into the overflow drain pipe; if not, install a new valve.

-Whether your water heater is a 2 years old or 5 years old, the chances are that proper maintenance and repair could prevent you from having to pay for a full replacement.
-If you don’t trust yourself to go at it alone, no need to worry – the experts at All Star Plumbing would love to assist with your water heater repair and maintenance needs!
+Whether your water heater is 2 or 5 years old, the chances are that proper maintenance and repair could prevent you from having to pay for a full replacement.
+If you need assistance in Columbia, MO or the surrounding areas, no need to worry — the experts at All Star Plumbing would love to assist with your water heater repair and maintenance needs!